Babar and the Adventures of Badou: Broadcast

-Babar and the Adventures of Badou premiered on November 22, 2010 on YTV in Canada, but was later moved to Treehouse TV.
+Babar and the Adventures of Badou launched worldwidely on September 6, 2010, on ABC in Australia, and premiered on November 22 on YTV in Canada, but was later moved to Treehouse TV.
 The series has been sold to Disney Junior in the United States.
-It later aired on Qubo from December 30, 2019 to February 27, 2021, M-net in South Africa, ABC in Australia, and CITV and Tiny Pop in the UK.
+It later aired on Qubo from December 30, 2019, to February 27, 2021, M-net in South Africa and CITV and Tiny Pop in the UK.
 In Russia, it premiered on Carousel.
 In the Middle East, it premiered on Spacetoon (along with Baraem and Jeem TV).
 In Italy, the series premiered on Frisbee.